lotusnprod/lotus-processor/docs/licenses/napralert.md

-Only to be used for opennaturalproductsdb internal purposes, not to be diffused outside
+Only to be used for LOTUS internal purposes, not to be diffused outside